blakeblackshear/frigate/docs/docs/configuration/live.md

 title: Live View
 ---

 Frigate intelligently displays your camera streams on the Live view dashboard.
-Your camera images update once per minute when no detectable activity is occurring to conserve bandwidth and resources.
-As soon as any motion is detected, cameras seamlessly switch to a live stream.
+By default, Frigate employs "smart streaming" where camera images update once per minute when no detectable activity is occurring to conserve bandwidth and resources.
+As soon as any motion or objects are detected, cameras seamlessly switch to a live stream.

 ## Live View technologies